[English translation of a text from 2014, originally published in Dutch on this blog]

 ‘Brussels 2000’, European Capital of Culture, was an important milestone in a conscious, activist way of dealing with the city.
 Although the overall project was strongly hindered by Brussels ‘communautarian’ (Francophone/Flemish) infighting, the activist approach remained intact: de Zinnekeparade, a legacy of Brussels 2000 is ever since an bi-annual parade which is prepared by different neighborhoods and groups of multicultural Brussels during the two years.
 A moment of collective festivity, a feast where the many different communities come together.

 Although the squatters’ movement in Brussels never was as broad as in Amsterdam, there were several experiments with the idea of “collective appropriation” which are worth mentioning.
 The sad end of the Jesuskerk with a dramatic evacuation in 2013, but there’s still the squat ‘Koningstraat 123’ and ‘La Parfumerie’ (near Ninoofse Poort, now gone too), lots of different bottom up ‘cultural institutions’ where the verb ‘commoning’ (‘communalizing’, sharing) is central.
-Living, eating, composing, watching movies, debating, painting… all of it doing together.
+Living, eating, composing, watching movies, debating, painting… doing all of this together.

 The craze about urban gardening (also guerilla gardening and urban farming) has in the meantime arrived in Brussels.
 An early example is the collective garden on the roof of the Royal library.
 But also at places such as Ninoofse Poort, Park Canal and La Parfumerie people are experimenting with urban gardening.
 Although most of the projects are small scale, temporary and slightly pathetic, it’s the symbolic value which counts: it’s the activity of the common taking care of food that has been forgotten in our society.
 In times of ecological awareness, food shortage, economical crisis, urbanization of humanity, the necessity to ‘vegetarianize’ of our diet, these are potentially very important initiatives.
 Cooking and gardening together are obviously basic activities of community building and of each act of ‘collective appropriation’.